The best Canon superzoom lenses in 2026: supersized zoom range for Canon DSLR and mirrorless cameras

 Autofocus a bit pedestrian

-This Tamron lens wins points for lightness at a slender weight of just 400g, i though the autofocus speed is a little pedestrian.
+This Tamron lens wins points for lightness at a slender weight of just 400g, though the autofocus speed is a little pedestrian.
 Sharpness is pleasingly solid considering the type of lens and price, at all equivalent zoom settings, although corner-sharpness suffers noticeably when using the widest aperture in the middle sector of the zoom range.
 On the plus side, colour fringing at mid-zoom settings is very negligible.
-Overall, the lightweight Tamron is unbeatable value at the price.
+This lightweight Tamron is now discontinued, but still eminently acquirable on the second-hand market – and it offers unbeatable value at the price.

 Specifications